caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 To catch all hosts, omit the host portion of the address, for example, simply `https://`.
 This is useful when using [On-Demand TLS](/docs/automatic-https#on-demand-tls), when you don't know the domains ahead of time.

-If multiple sites share the same definition, you can list all of them together, either with spaces or commas.
+If multiple sites share the same definition, you can list all of them together, separated with spaces and commas (at least one space is necessary).
 The following three examples are equivalent:

 ```caddy
 # Comma separated site addresses